theory/pgenv/README.md

 -----------

 pgenv is a simple utility to build and run different releases of [PostgreSQL].
-This makes it easy to switch between versions when testing for compatability.
+This makes it easy to switch between versions when testing for compatibility.

 Installation
 ------------